konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 3. :doc:`Categorize a Document using Categorization AI <tutorials/document_categorization/index>`

-Master the art of categorizing documents within your projects automatically.
-This tutorial provides step-by-step guidance on labeling and organizing documents based on their content.
+Master the art of categorizing Documents within your projects automatically.
+This tutorial provides step-by-step guidance on labeling and organizing Documents based on their content.

 4. :doc:`Create your own Categorization AI <tutorials/create-custom-categorization-ai/index>`